-These fraudulent emails claim to be from the assurance maladie, displaying the logo and the website link.
+These fraudulent emails claim to be from the assurance maladie, displaying the logo and the website link, and can look very convincing.

 Attention!
 This is an online scam called phishing.
 In no circumstances should you answer it!